18F/guides/.github/ISSUE_TEMPLATE/basic.md

 ---
-name: Issue
+name: Basic Issue
-about: Basic issue template
+about: Basic issue template, use this if you don't have a better idea of what to use
-description: Create an issue
+title: ''
-labels: Initiative 2, Guides
+labels: Guides, Initiative 2
-projects: 18F/41
+assignees: ''

 ---